Why Is There An Ice Build Up In Your Evaporator Coil?

 Especially on hot summer days, your evaporator coil will have to work extra hard to get rid of all that humidity in the air.
 When the humidity is removed, condensation forms and is drained away from your home.
 This is fine, except when you have a clogged drainpipe, which can cause the water to top back up and freeze on your evaporator coils.
 The frozen condensation further exacerbates the problem.

 In order to fix this problem, you will need to unclog your drain pipe.
-This can be done easily by calling in your HVAC technician, however, there is a DIY method you can try.
+This can be done easily by calling in a professional aircon servicing company, however, there is a DIY method you can try.
 While you were inspecting and fixing any airflow, refrigerant, thermostat, and drainage problems, your frozen evaporator coils should have defrosted by now.

 Once it is completely thawed, turn your system back on and see if any of your DIY troubleshooting solved the problem.
 If not, don’t worry, it probably isn’t your fault.
 Most likely, you have a refrigerant leak that needs to be checked out by a professional.